 Many of society’s metrics are useful measurements for us.
 Many of them are not.

 It’s vital that we remember that they’re not absolute.
-We shouldn’t limit ourselves to them.
-Money is nice, but one can choose to see it not as the absolute measure of wealth, but as a useful tool to help achieve true wealth.
+We shouldn’t limit ourselves to them.8 These are things that we can largely change, if we choose to.9 Money is nice, but one can choose to see it not as the absolute measure of wealth, but as a useful tool to help achieve true wealth.
 Religion gives billions of people’s lives moral direction, but that doesn’t require one to believe in religion to be a good, moral person.
 Relationships and family are important, but lacking them doesn’t make you any less valuable as a person.

 Again, we get to choose.
 And the beauty and the frustration is that we’re all different, so most of the time our metrics will be different.

 How Will You Measure Your Life?

 So this raises the question: How will you measure your life?
 Which metrics for success will you choose for yourself?

 This is not an easy question to answer.